XpiritBV/BlazorBicepWorkshop/Lab3-Bicep.md

     }
 ```

-The appSettings property is an array and so allows for multiple key-value pairs to be inserted.
+The `appSettings` property is an array and allows for multiple key-value pairs to be inserted.
 In this lab, you only need one for the Storage Account connection string.
-Using Bicep, you can create a variable to construct that.
+Using Bicep, you can create a variable to construct it:

 ```arm
 var storageConnectionString = 'DefaultEndpointsProtocol=https;AccountName=${stg.name};EndpointSuffix=${environment().suffixes.storage};AccountKey=${stg.listKeys().keys[0].value}'
 ```
 Notice how this line uses a reference to the Storage Account using the 'stg' object to get its name.
-It also uses the .listKeys() function to get an account key.
-Last but not least, it uses the environment() function to get the storage account base URL.
+It also uses the `.listKeys()` function to get an account key.
+Last but not least, it uses the `environment()` function to get the storage account base URL.

-Below you find the template containing the 'storageConnectionString' variable that is used in the appSettings array.
+Below you will find the template containing the 'storageConnectionString' variable that is used in the appSettings array:

 ```arm
 var storageConnectionString = 'DefaultEndpointsProtocol=https;AccountName=${stg.name};EndpointSuffix=${environment().suffixes.storage};AccountKey=${stg.listKeys().keys[0].value}'